RobinBrouwer/gritter/README.md

 Version 1.0.0 changes:

+    - Gritter now only works in Rails 3.1.
+You should check out the 'old' branch for other Rails versions.
+    - Removed everything that isn't needed for Rails 3.1.
     - Added new version for the gritter jQuery plugin (1.7.1).
     - Added position option for your gritter messages.
     - Locale isn't automatically generated.
 You need to use the gritter:locale generator.
+    - Adding locale-based gflash messages got a bit easier.
+    - You can now use a :gflash option inside the redirect_to method.
     - Using SCSS image_path instead of ERB image_path inside the CSS.
-    - Adding locale-based gflash messages got a bit easier.
-    - Gritter now only works in Rails 3.1.
-You should check out the 'old' branch for other Rails versions.
-    - Removed everything that isn't needed for Rails 3.1.
+    - Refactored some parts of the gem.
     - Changed the README quite a bit.